Basic Timeline

 Different schools have done this in different ways, so I’m not going to give you a procedure that I think you should follow, but here is what is required.

-3. A controlled environment.
-At locations where you are using a single sign-on (Non-LPS schools) students could potentially vote multiple times if they were left un-monitored at a voting terminal that was logged into the voting system.
+- A controlled environment at locations where you are using a single sign-on such as non-LPS schools.
+In these locations, students could potentially vote multiple times if they were left un-monitored at a voting terminal that was logged into the voting system.
 This is exactly how student vote has always been in the past, so whatever you’ve been doing – keep it up. 😉